shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/link/simulator.md

     .with_server_ip("127.0.0.1")
 ```

-The server IP address is localhost by default.
+The default server IP address is localhost.